Ex-dividend date: United States

-In the United States, the Securities and Exchange Commission (SEC) stipulates the T+2 rule, that stock trades settle two days after purchase.
-That time period was last shortened on September 5, 2017.
-The ex-dividend date is normally the business day (2 days minus 1) before the record date.
+In the United States, the Securities and Exchange Commission (SEC) stipulates the T+1 rule, that stock trades settle one business day after purchase.
+That time period was last shortened on May 28, 2024.
+The ex-dividend date is normally the same day as the record date.
 For the purpose of calculating an ex-dividend date, business days are days on which both the major stock exchanges and the banks in New York State are open.
 Thus Columbus Day and Veterans Day are trading days, but not business days for calculating an ex-dividend date, since they are legal holidays and banks are not open.

 If the record date is not a business day, then counting begins from the most recent business day instead of the actual record date.
 For instance, if the record date is Sunday, then the ex-dividend date is the preceding Thursday, not Friday — assuming no intervening holidays.

-The ex-dividend date is usually the business day prior to the record date.
-To be a stockholder on the record date an investor must purchase the stock before the ex-dividend date.
-The latest date he can buy the stock to be a stockholder on record and be entitled to the dividend would be one day prior to the ex-dividend date (this includes extended hours (pre-market and after-hours) of that day) to allow for the two stock trading day settlement of the stock purchase.
+To be a stockholder on the record date, an investor must purchase the stock before the ex-dividend date in order to allow for the 1-trading day settlement of the stock purchase.
 If the investor purchases the stock the day before the ex-dividend date the investor would be a stockholder on the record date and would be entitled to receive the dividend payment.

-An investor who wishes to be entitled to the dividend does not have to wait until after the record date to sell the stock; however, the investor must hold the stock until the ex-dividend date.
-If the investor were to sell the stock on the ex-dividend date or afterwards, the investor would still be entitled to the dividend payment.
-In this example, assuming that the investor purchased the stock one day before the ex-dividend date, the investor would be a stockholder on the record date.
-If the investor sells the stock on the ex-dividend date, the buyer of the stock would be a stockholder one day after the record date given the two stock business trading day settlement.
-The person that bought the stock would not be entitled to receive the dividend.

 An investor only needs to own the stock for one day (the record date) to be entitled to receive the dividend payment.
 If the investor buys before the ex-dividend date, and sells on the ex-dividend date or after, the investor will receive the dividend payment.
 More precisely, the owner at the close of trading on the record date receives the dividend, since shares may be traded frequently and have a series of owners on any given single day.